 Cons

-Premium Price: All of these features definitely come at a price, and this reel might be out of your budget.
+Premium Price: These features come at a price, and this reel might be out of your budget.
 That said, the performance justifies the hefty price tag.

-Learning Curve: There is a learning curve for all baitcasters, and the Zillion does a nice job of providing features that reduce the overall learning curve.
+Learning Curve: There is a learning curve for all bait casters, and the Zillion provides features that reduce the overall learning curve.

 Final Thoughts

-Conducting this Daiwa Zillion SV TW review has been one of the most enjoyable fishing experiences I have ever had.
-This baitcaster offers top-of-the line technology drizzled into a reel that offers a boatload of features for those with decades of experience or days of experience.
+Conducting this Daiwa Zillion SV TW review has been one of the most enjoyable fishing experiences ever.
+This baitcaster offers top-of-the-line technology drizzled into a reel that offers a boatload of features for those with decades of experience or days of experience.

-I highly suggest you check out the Daiwa Zillion SV TW by clicking the link below to learn more!
+I highly suggest you check out the Daiwa Zillion SV TW to learn more!